 His Doctorate in Medicine was from the University of Nottingham and he is widely published in the scientific press, authoring around 100 peer-reviewed scientific papers.
 He is a co-inventor of the Cell Penetrating Peptide and has worked to develop its use as a platform to deliver new generation medicines to the eye.

 He was honoured to be elected as President of the Midland Ophthalmological Society in 2008, appointed as the Defence Medical Services and Royal College of Ophthalmologists Professor of Ophthalmology in 2012, then honorary Professor of Ophthalmology by the University of Birmingham in 2014.
 He was named as a Times newspaper top UK surgeon for all specialties in 2011 and awarded the Lady Cade Medal for research by the Royal College of Surgeons of England in 2014.

 On retiring from the RAF, he served as medical director for Moorfields Eye Hospital in Dubai, where he helped build a new eye hospital in Abu Dhabi.
-He returned to the UK as Medical Director of SpaMedica Ltd and has recently left to develop his private practice.
-He remains as an honorary Professor of Ophthalmology at the University of Birmingham, where he continues his translational research into anti-scarring and cell penetrating peptide molecules.
+He returned to the UK as Medical Director of SpaMedica Ltd leaving in 2018 to develop his private practice.
+He remains an honorary Professor of Ophthalmology at the University of Birmingham and has research interests at the University of Nottingham in anti-scarring and cell penetrating peptide molecules.